icarito/physics-with-xo/12_tb_programming_tutorial.md

 ## Using actions and storing values in the stack: `empty stack`, `push` and `pop` blocks.

-It may be noted that the example program immediately preceding (`Báskara.ta`) is written based on two columns of blocks: the main column is headed by `start` and a secondary column is headed by `action hat` `calculo`.
-When invoked with `action call` `calculo`, the latter is run from the main body of the program.
+It may be noted that the example program immediately preceding (`Báskara.ta`) is written based on two columns of blocks: the main column is headed by `start` and a secondary column is headed by `action hat` `calculate`.
+When invoked with `action call` `calculate`, the latter is run from the main body of the program.

 This way of writing complex programs based on specific modules that perform simple tasks is recommended to gain simplicity, clarity and the ability to reuse actions that are repeated in various programs.
 In TB these subroutines or sub-programs are called actions and to work with them, the `action1`, `action2`, or `named action` blocks are used, the latter being very useful for making the drafting of the program more readable and intuitive.